I Monster: Neveroddoreven (2003–2008)

 In 2003, I Monster returned with their second album Neveroddoreven.
 The original artwork featuring a skull was created by Gosling under the pseudonym of Varrod Goblink.
 The duo embarked on a tour after the release, joined by Marion Benoist and Fred de Fred of The Lovers.
 According to the group, the label mishandled some of the release strategy, leading to them leaving.

 In 2005, the album was re-released with a new sleeve by Dharma Records.

-In 2007, Chicago rapper Lupe Fiasco heavily sampled "Daydream in Blue" on his hit song "Daydreamin'" featuring Jill Scott, popularizing the song even more.
+In 2006, Chicago rapper Lupe Fiasco heavily sampled "Daydream in Blue" on his hit song "Daydreamin'" featuring Jill Scott, popularizing the song even more.

-I Monster started collaborating with Finnish pop artist, HK119, for her second album in 2007.
+I Monster began collaborating with Finnish pop artist, HK119, for her second album in 2007.
 The resulting project, Fast, Cheap and Out of Control was released in September 2008 on One Little Indian Records, and saw I Monster co-write and co-produce over three quarters of the album.
 This collaboration came from Dean Honer's previous role as a remixer for HK119's debut single, "Pick Me Up", from her eponymous debut album in 2006.

 A Dense Swarm and People Soup (2009–2013)

 I Monster released their third studio album A Dense Swarm of Ancient Stars in 2009.
-The coverart was once again designed by Gosling, as well as the artwork for every I Monster release thereafter.
+The cover art was once again designed by Gosling, as well as the artwork for every I Monster release thereafter.

 In 2011, the band produced The Human League's ninth album, Credo, their first in 10 years.
 Joseph Stannard, writing for The Quietus, called the album a "terrific synthpop record" and better than 1981's Dare.

 October 2012 saw the duo releasing two albums, Rare and Remixed, both composed of bonus tracks and rarities from "Neveroddoreven".

 In 2013, they released a collection of songs that didn't make it onto A Dense Swarm of Ancient Stars under the name of Swarf.

 2013 also saw the release of I Monster Presents People Soup, an album heavily featuring a fictional band entirely consisting of female singers over more pop-oriented instrumentation.